dhclark18/analyzarr/README.md

 - Auto-checks episode filenames against TVDb
 - Creates database containing various parameters for each episode.
-- Uses database to create webpage that cleanly organizes everything by series and provides detailed information about each episode to help determine if episodes need redownloading.
+- Webpage that presents rich statistics, details, and provides user with ability to control aspects of library.
 - Supports real-time directory watching.
 - Ability to only scan specific series and seasons.
 - Fuzzy matching to determine if episode titles match expected title.
-- Purge button to remove deleted episodes or series from the database.
+- Detailed information about each episode file.

 ## Requirements